treeform/jsony/README.md

 Another speed up comes from not using `StringStream`.
 Stream has a function dispatch overhead because it has to be able to switch between `StringStream` or `FileStream` at runtime.
 Jsony skips the overhead and just directly reads or writes to memory buffers.

 Another speed up comes from parsing and readings its own numbers directly from memory buffer.
-This allows it to by pass `string` allocations that `parseInt` or `$` create.
+This allows it to bypass `string` allocations that `parseInt` or `$` create.

 ### Parse speed.
 ```
 name ............................... min time      avg time    std dv  times
 treeform/jsony .....................
-6.311 ms      9.688 ms    ±3.301   x100
+6.724 ms     12.047 ms    ±3.694   x100
 status-im/nim-json-serialization ...
 7.119 ms     14.276 ms    ±2.033   x100
 nim std/json ......................
 24.141 ms     38.741 ms    ±5.417   x100
 planetis-m/eminim .................
 10.974 ms     18.355 ms    ±3.994   x100